dvreeze/sudoku/hibernate-strategy.md

 * they make use of [Hibernate proxies](https://thorben-janssen.com/hibernate-proxies/), thus hiding the real JPA entity
 * they certainly are not thread-safe, although sometimes that would be a desirable property
 * they are not technology-agnostic
+* they support bidirectional associations, which has its pros and cons
 * in practice, they often tend to "attract" the use of legacy APIs such as the mutable `java.util.Date`
 * defining *equality* (through overriding of `equals` and `hashCode`) can be a challenge for these mutable data structures
 * this programming style is rooted in old-school *imperative Java programming*, characterized by "mutability and side effects everywhere"

-In my opinion it is well worth the effort to keep JPA entities local to "database access code", and convert them to *(deeply) immutable Java records*.
+In my opinion it is well worth the effort to keep JPA entities local to "database access code", and convert them to *(deeply) immutable Java records* (as "immutable DTOs" or "immutable value objects").
 Again, remember the advice from *Effective Java* on *minimizing mutability*.
 Such "data classes" have the following characteristics:
 * they are (deeply) *immutable*, so have just one possible state, and are therefore quite easy to reason about
 * they tend to use the type-safe `java.util.Optional` rather than `null` to describe optional data fields
 * they even tend to "attract" the now de-facto standard [JSpecify annotations](https://jspecify.dev/) to help keep `null` away as much as possible